Pass the Brick

 - Reaching the team's goal means the success of every team member.

-▷ Example: In a relay race, each team member has the same task and the team will only be successful if they work collectively to improve their results.
+▷ Example: In a relay race, each team member has the same task and the team will only be successful if they work together to improve their results.
 This means that everyone must be good at the same task.

 Have your students watch this video to see what they're about to do.